⏱️ Building Realtime Features

 👩💻 Create a realtime feature that leverages request data

-Let's say that for our fraud detection model, we want to be able to leverage information about the user's current transaction that we are evaluating.
-We only have access to that information at the time of evaluation so any features derived from current transaction information need to be computed in real-time.
+For our fraud detection model, let's say that we want to be able to leverage information about the user's current transaction that we are evaluating.
+We only have access to that information at the time of evaluation, so any features derived from current transaction information need to be computed in real-time.

 Realtime Feature Views are able to leverage real-time request data for building features.
 In this case, we will do a very simple check to see if the current transaction amount is over $1000.
-This is a pretty basic feature, but in the next section we will look at how to make it better!
+This is a pretty basic feature, but in the next section we will look at more complex operations.

 To define a realtime feature that leverages request data, we first define a Request Source.
 The Request Source specifies the expected schema for the data that will be passed in with the request.

-the inputs and outputs of the Realtime Feature View
+When using mode='python' the inputs and outputs of the Realtime Feature View are dictionaries.

 transaction_request = RequestSource(schema=[Field("amount", Float64)])